Goraved/Typhon-web-UI/README.md

-# Welcome to the testing_framework wiki!
+# Welcome to the Typhon web UI wiki!

 ## Description
 This is a Python framework for writing test automation scenarios using [page object pattern](http://selenium-python.readthedocs.io/page-objects.html).

 ## Can be tested using framework:
 1. UI - using Selenium WebDriver;
-2. API - using basic Python + my own methods.
 3. Load - using [Locust](https://locust.io/)

 ## Instruments using :